Donsven/PIPELINED-CPU/README.md

 Pipelined RISC-V CPU | Hardware project

-In this project, we designed and implemented a 5-stage pipelined CPU architecture:
+In this project, we designed and implemented a 5-stage pipelined CPU architecture using scala/chisel and the SBT to check our work:

 Instruction Fetch (IF) Stage:
 Objective: Efficiently retrieve instructions from memory.